This is the second post in a series about my recent Border Route Trail hiking trip. Here are the links to the others:

 Saturday, October 18

-The weekend prior to the BRT trip was spent travelling up Minnesota’s North Shore with my fiancée and puppy to see the fall colors and explore the area.
+The weekend prior to the BRT trip was spent traveling up Minnesota’s North Shore with my fiancée and puppy to see the fall colors and explore the area.
 We had a great time but being away for the weekend ate up a lot of prep time for my upcoming BRT expedition.

 I had a busy week, ordering things from online (gear post coming soon) and trying to run all over to collect the remaining supplies I needed.
 In the end, I was able to get myself and my gear to about 95%.
 I knew I’d be fine at this point and had to hit the road to Rob’s house.